 How Long Does the Court Marriage Process Take?

-Court marriage typically takes 15-30 days in Nepal.
-The timeline depends on document verification and other legal formalities.
+Court marriage process typically takes 2 days in Nepal.
+However, arranging required documents and other legal formalities may take 10-20 days.

 What are the Costs Involved in Court Marriage?